 "Can we get Mo Mo's?"
 She asked happily as I finished tying her hair up.
 The reference was to Molly Moon's Ice Cream, and she loved it!
 Sometimes she would ask to go to the bead store, other times she wanted to see a movie, but her absolute favorite was Molly Moon's.
 I gave her a half smile as she bounced excitedly on the balls of her feet, waiting for my answer impatiently.

 "We sure can, any flavor you want.
 I do have to work today though Teeney.
 You can come along, but I need you to calm down a bit."
-She continued bouncing as I saw Steve the cool caretaker over the top of her head opening the door to the house, and I waved at him.
+She continued bouncing, and I saw Steve the cool caretaker over the top of her head opening the door to the house.
+I waved at him, showing him it was all cool.

 "Yes!
 Any flavor!"
 She said and made a conscious effort to stop bouncing, her face pinching up with the effort.
 Steve mouthed a "Hello" to me, and I mimicked a phone to my ear.
 Teeney in the meantime had unzipped her hoodie to show me her new sweatshirt, and emblazoned across her chubby stomach was the shield of her favorite Meta Human and agent of SHIELD.
 Captain America.